Tickets to watch LeBron James break the NBA scoring record are going for more than $69,000

 With LeBron James expected to break the NBA's all-time scoring record this week, fans eager to watch the Los Angeles Laker star vault into sports history in person will have to lay out big bucks.

 A couple factors are driving up prices, said Patrick Rishe, a sports business professor at Washington University in St. Louis.
-First, James is likely to break the record on the Lakers' home floor, and to add to the drama the player he is set to surpass is none other than fellow Laker legend Kareem Abdul-Jabbar.
+First, James is likely to break the record on the Lakers' home floor, and to add to the drama, the player he is set to surpass is fellow Laker legend Kareem Abdul-Jabbar.

 James' march toward history has captivated fans across sports.
 The last time someone broke an NBA record was in December 2021, when Golden State Warrior Stephen Curry became the all-time leader in three-pointers made.

 James must score at least 36 points to beat Jabbar's league record of 38,387, set in 1989.
-Jabbar is expected to be in attendance when James eclipses his record, according to CBSSports.com.
+Abdul-Jabbar is expected to be in attendance when James eclipses his record, according to CBSSports.com.

+The NBA has already changed its national television schedule for Tuesday, rearranging things to get the Lakers-Thunder game into the second slot of the usual TNT doubleheader for the night.
+Commissioner Adam Silver said the league wants to make sure it gets as many eyeballs as possible on the record-breaking moment.
+Silver also said the league will pay tribute to James, once he surpasses Abdul-Jabbar, with a larger-scale celebration at All-Star Weekend in Salt Lake City later this month.

 As with any live event, Lakers tickets this week are pricier the closer seats get to the action.
 Two tickets behind the hoops for Tuesday's game are priced on Vivid Seats at $69,162 each, while another pair of tickets nine rows back are $42,845.

 Steve Inman, a social media manager, already has a seat to to Tuesday's game despite living on the opposite side of the country.
-The Fort Lauderdale, Florida, resident said he will attend with his uncle, who is a Lakers' season ticket holder.
+The Fort Lauderdale, Florida, resident told CBS MoneyWatch he plans to attend with his uncle, who is a Lakers season ticket holder.

-"I don't believe anyone is ever going to break his record," Inman, 30, told CBS MoneyWatch of James' exploits.
+"I don't believe anyone is ever going to break his record," Inman, 30, said of James' exploits.
 "For the rest of our lives, he's going to have this record.
 I'll be able to witness this and share it with my family, my future kids and their kids forever."

 If James doesn't break the record Tuesday, his next opportunity will come on February 9 when the Lakers host the Milwaukee Bucks.
 Prices for those tickets have shot up from $474 in October to $2,595 on Tuesday, a 447% increase, according to Vivid Seats.